SophieSjoberg/ca-prepcourse-3/terminal/vm_on_windows.md

     - etc.

-  You can now grab some :coffee: while the installation proceeds.
-Once done, restart the VM.
+  **You can now grab some coffee while the installation proceeds.
+Once done, restart the VM.**

-  And that's IT :smiley:, Congratulations you now have a Virtual Machine running ubuntu.
+ ** And that's IT!
+Congratulations you now have a Virtual Machine running Ubuntu.**

-#### TODO:
-  - [ ] Add Instructions to install VirtualBox guest additions

 [vbox-win-install]: http://download.virtualbox.org/virtualbox/5.0.2/VirtualBox-5.0.2-102096-Win.exe